joaoefornazari/web_training/README.md

-# '''web_training'''
+<p style="font-family: Courier New; font-size: 16px; font-weight:bold"></p>
 Training HTML, CSS and JS.

 ## What is this project?

 An Instagram profile recommended some ideas to train developing in any language.
-One of them was _insert numbers and concatenate them as you insert it_.
+One of them was to _insert numbers and concatenate them as you insert it_.

 I'm trying to do exactly that, with HTML + CSS + JS.